Schedule for Wolf/Bear/Webelos/Arrow of Light in

 Read the twelfth article of faith.
 Discuss what it means to be a good citizen and how your actions can affect others. (video, may not play in Chrome, try a different browser).

 Scouting Adventure Webelos 3.
-Practice the patrol method in your den for one month by doing the following:
+Practice the patrol method in your den for one month by doing

 Boy Scout troop.